-There were so many one hit wonders back in the eighties, that I keep stumbling across another one I had forgotten about virtually every month!
-Therefore, I will be adding more pop videos as I find them over the coming months, so watch this space!Please also visit the Worst Songs of the 80s page as this features many one hit wonders which were just too dreadful to feature on this page, although some of the videos below nearly went on that page - it's a very thin line!
+Imagine, if you can, having a major chart hit and feeling on top of the World.
+Then it all comes crashing down around you, as no matter what you do, you can't replicate that success.
+The artists on this page certainly know that feeling, and there were so many one hit wonders back in the eighties, that I am still stumbling across songs I had forgotten about and adding them to this page.Please also visit the Worst Songs of the 80s page as this features many songs which were just too dreadful to feature on this page, although some of the videos below nearly went on that page - it's a very thin line!

 Canadian New Wave/Synthpop band (who formed in Toronto during 1977) actually had two members named

 Martha!
 Lead singer Martha Johnson is still performing today with her